Golden Age luxury

 Day Eight: Travel to Udaipur

 Today's short journey takes you to Udaipur, where the Trident Hotel welcomes you for a two-night stay.
-This magnificent hotel overlooks the Fateh Sagar lake and is surrounded by the rolling Aravali Hills.
+This magnificent hotel overlooks Lake Pichola and is surrounded by the rolling Aravali Hills.
 Settle in, and enjoy dinner at the hotel this evening.

 Day Nine: Guided tour of Udaipur